molines/IMHOTEP/eORCA025/Preparing_eORCA025.md

 **Decision : use of WOA2018 1981-2010 climatology  for initial conditions.**

 Also worth to be mentioned is the 3D T-S restoring to be used in some areas.
 In NEMO (with DRAKKAR enhancement), initial conditions on T-S and the restoring data set can be different.
-Traditionnally, in DRAKKAR-like runs, we use to have restoring on TS, in a very small patch downstream of Gibraltar Strait (in order to restore the Med sea water at the right depht), but also on a much wider area in the southern Ocean, in the bottom layer corresponding to AABW, south of 30 South (which is defined by a sigma-2 surface from a climatology).
-This latter restoring (in the southern ocean) maintains the AABW which otherwise tend to disappear by vertical mixing and because they are not well alimented by the dense water overflow off antarctica continental shelf.
-The consequence of AABW disparition is the spining down of the ACC, which  can be as low as 95 Sv at Drake passage, after 50 years of run.
+Traditionnally, in DRAKKAR-like runs, we use to have restoring on TS, in a very small patch downstream of Gibraltar Strait (in order to restore the Med sea water at the right depht), but also on a much wider area in the Southern Ocean, in the bottom layer corresponding to AABW, south of 30 South (which is defined by a sigma-2 surface from a climatology).
+This latter restoring  maintains the AABW which otherwise tends to disappear by vertical mixing and because they are not well alimented by the dense water overflow off antarctica continental shelf.
+The consequence of AABW disparition is the decrease of the ACC transport, which  can be as low as 95 Sv at Drake passage, after 50 years of run.
 If the decision is to keep the AABW restoring we may think about the data set to use, for this particular restoring.
 (In the past, we used the Gouretski annual climatology, which was computed in a density framework.
 But this is now a rather old dataset... ).